cedar-policy/rfcs/text/0018-generalized-in.md

 This would be a breaking change that changes the current meaning of `principal.manager in [Group::"A", Group::"B"]`.
 The resulting semantics would be simpler as a result, and Examples 1 and 2 would still look the same as in the main proposal.

-In this alternative, users wouldn't have any way to get the current "deep" semantics.
-Some ways to address that:
+In this alternative, `in` cannot be used for the current "deep" semantics.
+Users would have a few alternatives if they did want the "deep" semantics:
 * We could add a new keyword that has the current "deep" semantics -- say, `inAny`
-* If we eventually introduce a more general feature to map operators over sets, users could get the "deep" semantics by mapping `in` over a set
+* With [RFC 21], users can get the "deep" semantics with `.any(_ in it)` (although this has the set on the LHS, like `.contains()`)
 * If the RHS is a literal, users could just write out `a in G1 || a in G2 || ...`.
 This doesn't help for the case where the RHS is not a literal, e.g. today's `User::"Henry" in resource.allowedGroups`

 Reasons not to take this alternative:
-* It would be a breaking change for some existing Cedar policies
+* It would be a breaking change for some existing Cedar policies.
+In fact, it's a particularly insidious kind of breaking change: It's not that previously-valid policies would now produce parse errors, evaluation errors, or even validation errors (like in [RFC 20]), but rather that the behavior simply silently changes out from under you when you upgrade.
+Still perfectly valid, but a different meaning and behavior.
 * If we add a new keyword like `inAny`, the distinction between `in` and `inAny` could cause confusion
 * At least one user has opined that it's unintuitive that `John in [SalesTeam::"California", SalesTeam::"Oregon"]` would have different semantics than `John in SalesTeam::"WestCoast"` (assuming the natural group memberships there)